Dissolutio/bgio-react-ts-starter/README.md

 1. useBgioG -- access the BGIO `G` object
 2. useBgioCtx -- access the BGIO `ctx` object
 3. useBgioEvents -- access BGIO game `events` as well as the `reset` action
-4. useMoves -- includes your game moves, as well as `undo` and `redo` from BGIO
+4. useBgioMoves -- includes your game moves, as well as `undo` and `redo` from BGIO
 5. useBgioChat -- access chats, send new ones
 6. useBgioClientInfo -- for now, this is a little bit of a catch all, but it includes these BGIO Client related props: `playerID` `log` `matchID`